MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/4-broken-access-control.md

-## A01- Broken Access Control
+## A01: Broken Access Control

-Occurs when confidential information is viewed by a user who should not have permission to access that data
+Occurs when confidential information is viewed by a user who shouldn't have permission to access that data

 Good practices would include